 “The Story of Soaps” also points out that the most popular primetime soaps in the 1980s were about rich families because it was a reflection of the decade’s fascination with excess and wealth.
-Former “Dallas” writer Jacob says it all came down to this concept: “People like to see people that rich [be] that miserable.”
+Former “Dallas” writer Jacob says it all came down to this concept: “People like to see people that rich [can be] that miserable.”
 And, of course, the documentary includes a look at the “Who Shot J.R.?” cliffhanger phenomenon of “Dallas” in 1980, when lead character/villain J.R.
 Ewing got shot in the show’s third-season finale in March of that year, leaving viewers to wonder (until it was revealed in November 1980) who shot him and whether or not he was going to live.
 An estimated 83 million U.S. viewers watched the fourth-season premiere “Dallas” episode that solved the mystery.

 And each popular TV soap opera of a decade is a reflection of what was going on society at the time.
 “Beverly Hills 90210” and “Melrose Place” were about people from Generation X establishing their identities and careers in the beginning of the Internet age.
 “Desperate Housewives” was a commentary on middle-aged, middle-class women in the suburbs during the end of the George W. Bush era and the beginning of the Barack Obama era.
 And awareness in the mid-to-late 2010s of more inclusivity on TV has been reflected in primetime soaps such as “Empire” (a show about an African American family dynasty) and “This Is Us,” which centers on an interracial family with diversity in body sizes.